tarantool/ansible-cartridge/doc/steps.md

 Input variables from config:

-- `cartridge_paths_to_keep_on_cleanup` - list of full paths or relative paths to work/memtx/vinyl/wal directory that should be kept on instance cleanup (it's possible to use bash patterns, e.g. `*.control`).
+- `cartridge_paths_to_keep_on_cleanup` - list of paths that are absolute or relative to `work/memtx/vinyl/wal` directory that should be kept on instance cleanup (`config` and `.tarantool.cookie` will be kept independently of this variable);
+  it's possible to use bash patterns, e.g. `*.control`.

 ### Step `backup`

-Create a [backup](/doc/backup.md) archive for each instance and fetch it on the local machine.
+Create a [backup](/doc/backups.md) archive for each instance and fetch it on the local machine.

 Input variables from config: